bradfrost/atomic-design/chapter-5.md

 In addition to informal day-to-day conversation between makers and users, **schedule regular "state of the union" meetings to review the design system** with makers, users, and other key stakeholders.
 Discuss what's working, be honest with what needs to be improved, and review priorities and the roadmap to make sure the system is serving the needs of the business.
 These regular checkups are especially helpful for keeping stakeholders up to speed, since they often aren't involved in the day-to-day of the design system's operations.

 ### Making changes to patterns
-A critical part of design system maintenance is ensuring that UI patterns stay up to date, embrace evolving design and development best practices, and continue to address the real needs of the organization's products.
+A critical part of design system maintenance is ensuring that UI patterns stay up to date, embrace evolving design and development best practices, and continue to address the real needs of the organization.

 Developing a strategy for handling pattern changes is crucial, which is why Inayaili de León Persson and the Canonical web team spent time to map out their strategy as they created the [Vanilla front-end framework](http://ubuntudesign.github.io/vanilla-framework/).